Korean Beauty Vitamin C Serums - Ep-46

 For all skin types and ages

 APLB’sVitamin C Ampoule Serum is perfect.
-It is made with a low dose of pure L-Ascorbic Acid and brightening niacinamide and sea buckthorn to help to create a more vibrant complexion free from unevenness.
+Not only is it made with a low dose of pure L-Ascorbic Acid, making it a non-irritating option for sensitive skin, it also includes brightening niacinamide.
+In addition, the formula contains sea buckthorn to help to create a more vibrant complexion free from unevenness.

 Purito’sPure Vitamin C Serum is a game changer!
 Combining 5% pure Vitamin C with Hyaluronic Acid and Adenosine, this cruelty-free serum promotes even skin tone.
 It also protects your skin from environmental damage.

 SOME BY MI’sGalactomyces Pure Vitamin C Glow Serum is a good one to consider.
-It helps exfoliate dull and even skin tone and firm up skin for long-lasting lustre.
-Not only does this product improve skin texture, it can reduce dryness and flaking by up to 85.94% after use.
+Not only does it helps exfoliate dull and even skin tone it also firms up skin for long-lasting lustre.
+In addition, it also works to improve skin texture, and can reduce dryness and flaking by up to 85.94% after use.

 For an option featuring Vitamin C derived from fruit, try SOME BY MI’sYuja Serum.
-Formulated with Korean Yuja extract andniacinamide for brightening,glutathione to lighten dark spots and prevent melanin pigment production, it restores dull and stressed skin.
+Because it is formulated with Korean Yuja extract, it doesn't have a lot of the same problem with oxidisation as other serums.
+In addition, it also includes niacinamide for brightening.
+Finally, it containsglutathione, which restores dull and stressed skin.

-Some K-Beauty brands have released Vitamin C powders in an attempt to get around the difficulties with the instability associated with pure L-Ascorbic Acid in a pre-formulated serum.
-In my opinion, these are probably worth skipping.
+Some K-Beauty brands have released Vitamin C powders.
+I think this is an attempt to get around the difficulties with the instability associated with pure L-Ascorbic Acid in a pre-formulated serum.
+However, in my opinion, these are probably worth skipping.

-First, it can be tricky to get the right pH levels, because it needs to be around 3.0 to absorb, which can cause some irritation when it comes into contact with skin.
-Another problem is that the vitamin C can crystalize on the skin before it ever penetrates for any beneficial effects.
+First, it can be tricky to get the right pH levels, because it needs to be around 3.0 to absorb.
+This can cause some irritation when it comes into contact with skin.
+Secondly, another problem is that the vitamin C can crystalize on the skin before it ever penetrates for any beneficial effects.

-All things considered, it’s better to go with the pre-mixed options unless you really know what you’re doing.
+All things considered, I think it's better to go with the pre-mixed options unless you really know what you’re doing.